nakul2234/TEProF/README.md

 **Options with Defaults:**

-**-e** \<ext_treatment\> (default: filtered): The label in the treatment file names that will identify them.
-If there is not a treatment versus untreated experimental design, the default will call everything as treatment since all the c files should have filter in their name.
+**-e** \<ext_treatment\> (default: ''): The label in the treatment file names that will identify them.
+If there is not a treatment versus untreated experimental design, the default will call everything as treatment.

 **-l** \<exon 1 length max\> (default: 2588): The maximum length of exon 1.
 We are using the 99th percentile of gencode v25 transcripts